cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 * Coordinator.
 We assume the Coordinator at the time of signing does not perform a denial of service attack.
 A denial of service would include any action which either prevents the protocol from completing or causing the resulting signature to be invalid.
-Such actions for the latter include sending inconsistent values to signing participants, such as messages or the set of individual commitments.
+Such actions for the latter include sending inconsistent values to signer participants, such as messages or the set of individual commitments.
 Note that the Coordinator is *not* trusted with any private information and communication at the time of signing can be performed over a public but reliable channel.